 commercial modes of travel, such as trains and planes.

-When the Centers for Disease Control and Prevention (CDC) federal, state, and/or local governments issue health and safety protocols, such as social distancing, O&M services (evaluation and training) may be provided only with a VR director approved VR3472, Contracted Service Modification Request.

-The VR3472 must include:
+When the Centers for Disease Control and Prevention (CDC) or the federal, state, or local government issues health and safety protocols, such as social distancing, follow VR-SFP 3.3.10 Contractor Required Policy and Procedures.Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services form, before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.

-how the service will be delivered:

-in person;

-following health and safety protocols; and

-meeting the customers individual training needs,

-justification for need of the service; and

-verification the customer has agreed to participate in the services as described above.

 For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.